DIY Knit Pouf Pattern: easy home decor project

 • When you have the base sewn, attach one of the remaining 2 pieces to the four sides to form the top of the pouf.

 • The thickness of 2 knit pieces will make it very difficult to turn the fabric at each corner.
-Instead, after you end each side, lift your needle and move it to the next side, making sure the needle lines up at the end of the previous seam.
+Instead, after you end each side, lift your needle and move it to the next side, ensuring the needle lines up at the end of the previous seam.

 • Repeat this process on three of the sides for the bottom of the pouf, leaving one side open to stuff.

-For what it’s worth, I tried the little ‘beans’ for bean bags and ended up with a ‘blob’ as opposed to a pouf.
+For what it’s worth, I tried the little ‘beans’ for bean bags and ended up with a ‘blob’ instead of a pouf.

 pillow and pouf cube

-• Using a crochet hook and a piece of the yarn, weave the opening closed.
+• Weave the opening closed using a crochet hook and a piece of yarn.

-• Making sure your working thread is on the left side and in back of your 2 stitches, knit those two stitches.
+• Ensure your working thread is on the left side and in the back of your 2 stitches.
+Knit those 2 stitches.

-• By keeping the working yarn in the back, you will form a tube when you pull it across the back.
+• Keeping the working yarn in the back will form a tube when you pull it across the back.

 • Repeat this process as many times as you need to get your desired length.